Looking for the exact list of on-page SEO techniques in 2021that can double your search traffic?

 - Link both pages and posts: The bad thing about pages is they become quite excluded from the whole content archive.
 No reader can ever find them unless you link them properly in your menu or blog posts.

-Make sure to include important pages link your blogging toolbox page so that readers can find them easily.
+Make sure to include important pages like your blogging toolbox page so that readers can find them easily.

 - Do follow your internal links: Nofollow links make it impossible for search bots to follow the linked page.
 So if you are internal linking your blog posts, make sure they are dofollow so that your old content gets some link juice and keeps ranking.